w9n/desktopless/README.md

 # desktopless

-This is a proof of concept to build an immutable and composable desktop based on [moby](https://github.com/moby/tool), [linuxkit](https://github.com/linuxkit/linuxkit/) and highly inspired by the [linuxkit kubernetes project](https://github.com/linuxkit/kubernetes).
+desktopless, a proof of concept to build immutable and composable desktops.
+Based on [moby](https://github.com/moby/tool), [linuxkit](https://github.com/linuxkit/linuxkit/) and highly inspired by the [linuxkit kubernetes project](https://github.com/linuxkit/kubernetes).

 **NOTE:** This is far from usable in the real world.
 ## Requirments

-All you need is Docker and an unprotected X socket to get started.
-You might have to `xhost +local:root` on your host to allow access for the container.
+Only Docker is required

+invoke the build script from within the desktopless container to build all other container with `linuxkit` cli.

 ## Run
-`make` starts a container that builds and imports the system into libvirt to easily adjust the vm settings.
-It automatically starts virt-manager.
-The build progess is visible by `docker logs desktopless`.

-## make i3
-#### yml/base.yml
-The base system containing the most necessary containers to start other containers and do dhcp configuration for internet connectivity.
-#### yml/xserver.yml
-The X server provides the socket that can be consumed by any window manager and application.
-#### yml/i3.yml
-A very nice and basic window manager.
-## make i3-docker (might get replaced with something based on containerd namespaces)
-#### yml/docker.yml
-This should be the main source of applications and pass the X Socket into containers started by the user.
-It should be the only stateful container (not implemented yet).
+`run.sh`

+assembles and/or runs a named desktop in a container.

+`dd if=./builds/some.iso of=/dev/sdxX`

+Create a bootable usb-stick

-## make i3-docker-cached
+## Examples

-#### yml/docker-image-cache.yml
-load offline images into docker on boot time.
-The available images are defined in `pkg/docker-image-cache/image.list` on its container build time.
+`./run.sh -b -r yml/kernel-lkt.yml yml/base.yml X-qxl.yml`

+minimal X setup for virtualization on qemu/spice

+`./run.sh -b yml/kernel-fedora.yml yml/base.yml X-intel.yml`

+minimal X setup for desktops/igpus

+`.. yml/i3`

+i3, a simple tilling window manager

+`.. yml/state.yml`

+if empty format the first attached disk, afterwords mount it.

+`.. yml/docker.yml`

+add a docker daemon

+`.. yml/docker-skopeo-image-cache.yml`

+preload the docker daemon with some images defined in `pkg/docker-skopeo-image-cache/image.list`

+# Happy Hacking!